-St Augustine's Kindergarten:
+St Augustine's Anglican Kindergarten:

-- is committed to the rights of all children to feel safe, and be safe at all times, including: - o promoting the cultural safety of Aboriginal children - promoting the cultural safety of children from culturally and linguistically diverse backgrounds - o promoting the safety of children with a disability - promoting the (right to) safety of trans and gender diverse children and their families in ECEC settings - o ensuring that LGBTIQ+ children and families feel included - values, respects and cares for children - fosters opportunities for each child to participate, express their views and to learn and develop - always acts in the best interests of each child and has zero tolerance of child abuse - takes all reasonable steps to ensure the health, safety and wellbeing of children at all times, whilst also promoting their learning and development - actively manages the risks of abuse or harm to each child, including fulfilling our duty of care (refer to Definitions) and legal obligations to protect children and prevent any reasonable, foreseeable risk of injury or harm - continuously improves the way our service identifies risks of and responds to child abuse, and encourages reporting and improved responses to allegations of abuse. - proactively sharing information with relevant authorities to promote the wellbeing and/or safety of a child or a group of children, consistent with their best interests.
+- is committed to the rights of all children to feel safe, and be safe at all times, including: - promoting the cultural safety and wellbeing of Aboriginal children - promoting the cultural safety and wellbeing of children from culturally and linguistically diverse backgrounds - o promoting the safety and wellbeing of children with a disability - promoting the (right to) safety and wellbeing of trans and gender diverse children and their families in ECEC settings - o ensuring that LGBTIQ+ children and families feel included - promotes the culture of child safety and wellbeing within the service - values, respects and cares for children - fosters opportunities for each child to participate, express their views and to learn and develop - always acts in the best interests of each child and has zero tolerance of child abuse - takes all reasonable steps to ensure the health, safety and wellbeing of children at all times, whilst also promoting their learning and development - actively manages the risks of abuse or harm to each child, including fulfilling our duty of care (refer to Definitions) and legal obligations to protect children and prevent any reasonable, foreseeable risk of injury or harm - continuously improves the way our service identifies risks of and responds to child abuse and encourages reporting and improved responses to allegations of abuse. - proactively sharing information with relevant authorities to promote the wellbeing and/or safety of a child or a group of children, consistent with their best interests.